m-cain/mnemo/memory-bank/progress.md

 - Implementation approach shifted to a more progressive model, focusing on core functionality first
 - Decision to use direct SQL over ORM made based on performance and debugging considerations
 - Frontend architectural decisions guided by the need for PWA capabilities and responsive design
+- Corrected the Go module name to "github.com/m-cain/mnemo" and relocated the `go.mod` file to the project root for proper module management.